wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

  - VMs running services accessed by other apps through an IP address.

 #### Internal DNS hostname resolution
-All Azure VMs and PaaS role instances are configured with [Azure-managed DNS servers](/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances#azure-provided-name-resolution) by default, unless you explicitly configure custom DNS servers.
+All Azure VMs and PaaS role instances are configured with [Azure-managed DNS servers](/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances/#azure-provided-name-resolution) by default, unless you explicitly configure custom DNS servers.
 These DNS servers provide internal name resolution for VMs and role instances that reside within the same VNet or cloud service.

 When you create a VM, a mapping for the hostname to its private IP address is added to the Azure-managed DNS servers.
 In case of a multi-NIC VM, the hostname is mapped to the private IP address of the primary NIC.
 However, this mapping information is restricted to resources within the same cloud service or VNet.

 In case of a *standalone* cloud service, you will be able to resolve hostnames of all VMs/role instances within the same cloud service only.
 In case of a cloud service within a VNet, you will be able to resolve hostnames of all the VMs/role instances within the VNet.

+### Internal load balancers (ILB) & Application gateways
+You can assign a private IP address to the **front end** configuration of an [Azure Internal Load Balancer](/documentation/articles/load-balancer-internal-overview/) (ILB) or an [Azure Application Gateway](/documentation/articles/application-gateway-introduction/).
+This private IP address serves as an internal endpoint, accessible only to the resources within its virtual network (VNet) and the remote networks connected to the VNet.
+You can assign either a dynamic or static private IP address to the front end configuration.
+You can also assign multiple private IP addresses to enable multi-vip scenarios.

 ### At a glance
 The table below shows each resource type with the possible allocation methods (dynamic/static), and ability to assign multiple private IP addresses.